RavenousLegs

 Water lilies in full bloom on Dal Lake, Kashmir

-Aashiq Bhaiya pulled out a water lily and made a necklace for me.
-This gesture of his got a glow on my face which was even visible through the half-burnt skin (due to trek).
+Aashiq Bhaiya plucked a water lily and crafted a necklace for me.
+This gesture of his radiated a glow on my face, even visible through the half-burnt skin (resulting from the trek).

 Water lilies in full bloom on Dal Lake, Kashmir